zhangp365/ComfyUI-utils-nodes/README.md

 ## GenderControlOutput
 This node determines the output based on the input gender.
 If the gender input is 'M', it will output male-specific text, float, and integer values.
 If the gender input is 'F', it will output female-specific text, float, and integer values.

+## BooleanControlOutput
+This node outputs different values based on a boolean input.
+If the boolean input is True, it will output the values of true_text, true_float, true_int, True, and False.
+If the boolean input is False, it will output the values of false_text, false_float, false_int, False, and True.

 ## SplitMask
 This node splits one mask into two masks of the same size according to the area of the submasks.
 If there are more than two areas, it will select the two largest submasks.